-1.1.
+1.3.
 Features:

-All MSG modular ultrasonic generators (MSG XXX.IX) utilize the MMM Technology and are constructed with a separate housing for an indipendent power supply of acoustic loads.
-Presently available modules are made for driving the following piezoelectric loads:

-MSG 1200.IX for driving 1200W piezoelectric load
+All MSG modular ultrasonic generators (MSG x00.IX.yF) utilize the MMM Technology and are constructed with a separate housing for an independent power supply of acoustic loads.
+Presently available modules are made for driving the following piezoelectric loads: MSG 1200.IX.yF for driving 1200W piezoelectric load